AY2425S2-CS2103T-T11-3/tp/docs/UserGuide.md

 Examples:
 * `search_event name/Dance from/2025-06-15 18:00` searches for all events with the name `Dance` starting from `2025-06-15 18:00`.

-### Searching for event members: `search_event_member`

-Searches for all members from the specified event which match the specified keywords.

-Format: `search_event_member EVENT_INDEX [stu/STUDENT_INDEX] OR [staff/STAFF_INDEX] OR [ext/EXTERNAL_INDEX]`

-* At least one of the optional fields must be provided.
-* The EVENT_INDEX refers to the index number of the target event shown in the displayed event list.
-* The STUDENT_INDEX / STAFF_INDEX / EXTERNAL_INDEX refers to the index number of the target member shown in the displayed student / staff / external list.

-Examples:
-* `search_event_member 1 memtype/stu name/John Doe` searches for all students named John Doe in the first event.
-* `search_event_member 2 memtype/staff block/A` searches for all staffs residing in block A in the second event.

 ### Adding a member into an event: `add_event_member`

 Adds a member into the specified event from ResiConnect.